tekknolagi/isdt/lecture-notes/4-cor.md

 If the tests are failing or flaky on the main branch, though, the signal is much less useful to anyone submitting a change to the project.
-It's very difficult to use the test failure to a particular root cause.
+It's very difficult to use the test failure to a particular root cause[^test-bisect].

+[^test-bisect]: It's especially difficult if you are going to use a test to
+    programmatically track down what revision introduced buggy behavior. <!-- TODO talk more about this -->

 If you want to get really nitpicky about this, having tests run with every change *still* is not enough.
-Consider a case where multiple engineers are writing landing changes concurrently.
+Consider a case where multiple engineers are writing and landing changes concurrently.
 Generally, tests run for each change:

 ```
 change A        (pass)